zorael/kameloso/README.md

 ## Current functionality includes:

-* bedazzling coloured terminal output like it's the 90s
+* bedazzling coloured chat monitoring like it's the 90s
 * automatic mode sets (e.g. auto `+o` on join)
 * logs
-* fetching and echoing titles of pasted URLs
+* reporting titles of pasted URLs
 * **sed**-replacement of messages (`s/this/that/` substitution)
 * saving notes to offline users that get played back when they come online
 * channel polls